zhuwq585/MSCCD/README.md

 In the 'pair' mode, MSCCD outputs all code pairs verified as code clones.
 Users can get clone classes by finding equivalence classes in these pairs.

 In the 'class' mode, MSCCD treats the above collections approximately as equivalence classes and executes overlap reduction based on it.
 MSCCD also provides a script (script/classes2pairs.py) to convert clone classes into clone pairs.
-There will be a part of clone pairs that are not verified (it means the overlap similarity of segments in this pair may be less than the threshold).These non-verified pairs include true and false positives.
+There will be a part of clone pairs that are not verified (it means the overlap similarity of segments in this pair may be less than the threshold).
+These non-verified pairs include true and false positives.

 ## The detection reports.

- For each task, all the data is saved in the tasks/task* folder, including configurations, file list, token bags.
+ For each task, all the data is saved in the tasks/task* folder, including configurations, file list, and token bags.
 Here is the description:
  | file | description |
  | --- | --- |
  | fileList.txt | Each line represents a source file, formatting with (projectId, file Path).
 The index of each file in each project is defined as fileId. |
  |tokenBags | Each line represents a token bag and uses '@ @' to separate each data field: projectId @ @ fileId @ @ bagId @ @ granularity value @ @ number of keywords @ @ symbol number @@ token number @@ start line in original file -- end line in original file@@ tokens(token text :: frequency) |
  | taskData.obj | Configurations |

- Results of each detection is saved in tasks/task*/detection* folder.
+ The results of each detection are saved in tasks/task*/detection* folder.
  | file | description |
  | --- | --- |
  | pairs.file | Reported clones pairs in [[projectId,fileId,bagId],[projectId,fileId,bagId]] |